ccmbioinfo/stager/docs/oidc.md

 -   The entrypoint script for the `mysql` container is overwritten by `./init`, which sets up two distinct databases in the same `mysql` container; one for Stager and one for Keycloak.
 -   The entrypoint for the `app` container is replaced by a longer entrypoint that waits for both `mysql` and `keycloak` services to become ready before running Flask.
 -   Hard-coded OIDC-specific environment variables (like those above) are passed to `app` which are needed for setting up Keycloak with default data on build.

+OIDC Support is enabled if and only if the backend stack is run using the `docker-compose.oidc.yaml` compose file, or if environment variable `ENABLE_OIDC` is set and non-empty.

 ### Possible issues